comet-toolkit/comet_maths/docs/content/interpolation_atbd.rst

    Y = \widehat{f}(X) + \Delta(X)

-where the :math:`+ \Delta(X)` term is added to account for the model error in the interpolation, that is, the information about :math:`` that cannot be captured by choosing a specific shape for :math:`\widehat{f}`.
+where the :math:`+ \Delta(X)` term is added to account for the model error in the interpolation, that is, the information about :math:`f` that cannot be captured by choosing a specific shape for :math:`\widehat{f}`.

 2.1.
 Analytical interpolation methods